Marian-13/simple_authentication_with_bcrypt_demo/README.md

 3. Navigation bar
 4. Option to limit amount of tweet
 5. Search tweets by user, tag
 6. Ajax for new tweets
+7. Job for tweets processing
+8. Application footer
+9.